-1 Indiana, Arkansas, Georgia, and Virginia between 1813 and 1838.
-These laws 2 differed from earlier laws that restricted access to arms by Native Americans or by 3 free or enslaved African Americans, because they applied broadly to everyone but 4 also applied more narrowly to certain types of weapons and to certain types of 5 conduct.
+for fighting.
+Dirks and Bowie knives had longer blades than ordinary knives, crossguards to protect the combatants' hands, and clip points to make it easier to cut or stab opponents.52 26.
+The violence in the slave South and its borderlands, and the technological advances that exacerbated it, led to the first prohibitions against carrying certain concealable weapons, which appeared in Kentucky, Louisiana, Indiana, Arkansas, Georgia, and Virginia between 1813 and 1838.
+These laws differed from earlier laws that restricted access to arms by Native Americans or by free or enslaved African Americans, because they applied broadly to everyone but also applied more narrowly to certain types of weapons and to certain types of conduct.
 Georgia's 1837 law "against the unwarrantable and too prevalent use of deadly weapons" was the most restrictive.
-It made it unlawful for merchants 6 7 and any other person or persons whatsoever, to sell, or offer to sell, or to keep, or have about their person or elsewhere ...
-Bowie, or any other 8 kind of knives, manufactured or sold for the purpose of wearing, or 9 carrying the same as arms of offence or defence, pistols, dirks, sword canes, spears, &c.
-10 11 The sole exceptions were horseman's pistols-large weapons that were difficult to 12 conceal and were favored by travelers.
-But the laws in the other five states were 13 also strict: they forbid the carrying of concealable weapons in all circumstances.
-Indiana made an exemption for travelers.52 14 15 Thus, during the lifetimes of Jefferson, Adams, Marshall, and 27.
-16 Madison, the Founding Generation passed laws in a number of states that restricted 17 the use or ownership of certain types of weapons after it became obvious that those 18 weapons, including certain fighting knives and percussion-cap pistols, were being 19 20 21 52 Cramer, Concealed Weapons Laws, especially 143-152, for the texts of 22 those laws.
-Alabama and Tennessee prohibited the concealed carrying of fighting 23 knives, but not pistols.
-See also the Duke Center for Firearms Law, Repository of Historical Gun Laws (https://firearmslaw.duke.edu/search-24 results/? sft subjects=dangerous-or-unusual-weapons, accessed September 9, 25 2022).
+It made it unlawful for merchants and any other person or persons whatsoever, to sell, or offer to sell, or to keep, or have about their person or elsewhere . . .
+Bowie, or any other kind of knives, manufactured or sold for the purpose of wearing, or carrying the same as arms of offence or defence, pistols, dirks, sword canes, spears, &c.
+The sole exceptions were horseman's pistols-large weapons that were difficult to conceal and were favored by travelers.
+But the laws in the other five states were also strict: they forbid the carrying of concealable weapons in all circumstances.
+Indiana made an exemption for travelers.53 52 Harold L. Peterson, American Knives: The First History and Collector's Guide (New York: Scribner, 1958), 25-70; and Peterson, Daggers and Fighting Knives in the Western World, from the Stone Age till 1900 (New York: Walker, 1968), 67-80.
+53 Cramer, Concealed Weapons Laws, especially 143-152, for the texts of those laws.
+Alabama and Tennessee prohibited the concealed carrying of fighting knives, but not pistols.
+See also the Duke Center for Firearms Law, Repository of Historical Gun Laws (https://firearmslaw.duke.edu/search-results/?sft_subjects=dangerous-or-unusual-weapons, accessed September 9, 2022).
 Note that the Georgia Supreme Court, in Nunn v.
 State, 1 Ga.
-243 (1846), held that prohibiting the concealed carry of certain weapons was valid, but that the 26 state could not also prohibit open carry, which would destroy the right to bear arms.
-27 That decision put Georgia in line with the five other states that had prohibited the carrying of concealable firearms.
-28 18

-1 used in crime by people who carried them concealed on their persons and were thus contributing to rising crime rates.53 2

-Homicide, Concealable Weapons, and Concealable Weapons Regulations from the Mexican War through the Early C. Twentieth Century (1846-1920s)
+243 (1846), held that prohibiting the concealed carry of certain weapons was valid, but that the state could not also prohibit open carry, which would destroy the right to bear arms.
+That decision put Georgia in line with the five other states that had prohibited the carrying of concealable firearms.
+27. Thus, during the lifetimes of Jefferson, Adams, Marshall, and Madison, the Founding Generation passed laws in a number of states that restricted the use or ownership of certain types of weapons after it became obvious that those weapons, including certain fighting knives and percussion-cap pistols, were being used in crime by people who carried them concealed on their persons and were thus contributing to rising crime rates.54 C. Homicide, Concealable Weapons, And Concealable Weapons Regulations From The Mexican War Through The Early Twentieth Century (1846-1920s).
+28. By the early twentieth century, every state either banned concealed firearms or placed severe restrictions on their possession.55 They did so in response to two developments: